tytydraco/yessleep/out/Graywater_Part_1.md

 As we walked up to the triangular prism coated in maps, one side of it caught my eye.
 I stepped around, and felt my head flush.
 Written in blood, there was a red arrow lining the entire route all the way to the hospital.
 It was circled and red lettering wrapped around it that said *“You couldn’t.
 What makes you think they can?”
 Who’s taunting me?
 What is this?* I wondered.
 I could feel Ryan’s gaze on me.
 As if he was questioning my thoughts without being able to hearing them.
 I was determined to get all THREE of us out of here.
 Together.

-According to the map, the hospital around 2 miles southeast of us.
+According to the map, the hospital was around 2 miles southeast of us.
 That’s all I needed to know.
 I looked around at the surrounded buildings to get my directional bearings.
 I pointed southeast-ish.

 “Let’s go then.”

 ——

 I need to catch my breath and collect myself.
-There’s so much a need to scavenge through in my head to make this comprehendible.
+There’s so much I need to scavenge through in my head to make this comprehendible.